 7.21 The Framework provides clear guidance in support of mixed use development.
 Locally, the focus of development over the lifetime of the plan is within the four Strategic Locations for Development.
 It is with the quantum of development in these locations that the critical mass will be achieved to ensure that mixed use developments will be delivered, with homes being built close to where people work and shop and also seeking a range of services.
 Therefore, it is intended that all development on sites where any of criteria a. to c. in Policy GD6 apply should include an element of mixed use.
 The Framework contains a particular recommendation for live / work.
-It says that when drawing up local plans, councils should "facilitate allow for new and flexible working practices (such as live-work accommodation)", such as the integration of residential and commercial uses within the same unit' (the Framework).
+It says that when drawing up local plans, councils should 'facilitate flexible working practices, such as the integration of residential and commercial uses within the same unit' (the Framework).